Call Mon-Sun:

 In rare cases (especially if taken with other drugs that increase serotonin), paroxetine may cause a serious condition called serotonin syndrome.
 You should seek medical help if you develop a fast heartbeat, vomiting, twitching muscles, unexplained fever, loss of coordination, hallucinations, diarrhea, or nausea.4

-More severe side effects of Paxil use may include birth defects and suicidal ideation.1
+More severe side effects of Paxil use may include birth defects if taken during pregnancy, seizures, and suicidal ideation.1

 Common Paroxetine Withdrawal Symptoms